canonical/discourse-k8s-operator/docs/how-to/contribute.md

 ## Overview

-This document explains the processes and practices recommended for contributing enhancements to the Synapse operator.
+This document explains the processes and practices recommended for contributing enhancements to the Discourse operator.

 - Generally, before developing enhancements to this charm, you should consider [opening an issue](https://github.com/canonical/discourse-k8s-operator/issues)